david-cermak/david-cermak.github.io/src/blog/25/book2.md

 PS: The “real‑life” case study in the book is about tracking mysterious rubber duck sightings around the world—yes, the same rubber duckies we talk to when debugging. 🦆 You ingest sightings from emails, CSVs, and JSON APIs, normalize them, and build a CLI that clusters hot spots where the ducks are congregating.
 It’s a fun, slightly absurd brief that still forces you to practice serious C++: file parsers, data pipelines, k‑means on a sphere, error handling, and performance tuning.
 In other words, you get to ship a proper tool while your rubber duck gets a starring role in the spec.

-🙏Big thanks to Packt and Mansi Shah for providing me an Early Review Copy of this book.
+> 🙏 Big thanks to Packt and Mansi Shah for the Early Review Copy, and to Sam Morley for writing a book that’s both an excellent learning resource and a very practical guide to modern C++ in the real world.